rage/tmc-langs-rust/README.md

 Format using `cargo fmt`, use `cargo clippy` for linting.

-## Deployment
+## CLI binary deployment and downloads

 Documentation and binaries for the supported targets are built and the binaries deployed to Google Cloud when creating a GitHub release.
-Each binary uses the release tag as a version number in the filename, for example `tmc-langs-cli-x86_64-unknown-linux-gnu-0.5.0` for the release `0.5.0`.
+The binaries are available at https://download.mooc.fi/tmc-langs-rust/, with each binary following the file name format `tmc-langs-cli-{target}-{version}(.exe)`, with the `.exe` suffix added for the Windows binaries.
+For a list of targets see below.
+For example, The 64-bit Linux binary for version 0.5.0 is available at https://download.mooc.fi/tmc-langs-rust/tmc-langs-cli-x86_64-unknown-linux-gnu-0.5.0.

 ### Supported targets